 Figure 1: Site Location: Dromahair is situated in a drumlin landscape to the southeast of Lough Gill 2 Figure 2: Location Map (extract from OS 6" map - 1st ed.
 From 1837) with site indicated 3 Figure 3: Location Map (extract from OS 25" map from c.
-1908) with development site outlined 3 Figure 4: Site Location Map (OSI Street Map from Historic Environment Viewer) 6 Figure 5: Schematic plan of the ground-floor level of the hotel 11 Figure 6: Schematic plan of the first-floor level of the hotel 12 Figure 7: Proposed Site Layout with public library facing Main Street 18 Figure 8: The front elevation of the proposed new library 18
+1908) with development site outlined 3 Figure 4: Site Location Map (OSI Street Map from Historic Environment Viewer) 6 Figure 5: Schematic plan of the ground-floor level of the hotel with the various phases 1 Figure 6: Proposed Site Layout with four semi-detached houses (pale blue and pale green)1 13